cimesi/janez/content/post/2015-05-29-robert-autonomous-cleaner.md

 ![](/robert2.png " ")

-Oh, and it’s also connected to Internet and can easily become another thing in the Internet of things.
+It’s connected to Internet and can easily become another thing in the Internet of things.

 ![](/robert3.png " ")